-Community Engagement Dates 2023 Staff Consultation Discuss baseline achievement data.
-Strategies and approaches that need to be used to motivate students as well as accelerate student progress Learning Conferences Discuss baseline achievement data and learning goals for all students.
-Students share their goals and next steps with parents March 2023 Community Meetings Writers Toolbox hui - how do we teach writing at GIS Mathematics - how do we teach writing at GIS Early Term 2 Mid Term 2 Maori Whānau Hui Performance and kai to celebrate the kapa haka and their progress /commitment June 6 2023 Staff Consultation (Discuss midpoint progress and achievement data for all ethnic groups, strategies and approaches which worked well to motivate students and accelerate student achievement.
-Targets and suggestions for remainder of 2023) July Term 2 Context Sharing Evening Celebrate student progress and outcomes.
+Community Engagement Dates 2024 Staff Consultation Discuss baseline achievement data.
+Strategies and approaches that need to be used to motivate students as well as accelerate student progress February Learning Conferences Discuss baseline achievement data and learning goals for all students.
+Students share their goals and next steps with parents March Community Meetings Writers Toolbox hui - how do we teach writing at GIS Mathematics - how do we teach writing at GIS Early Term 2 Mid Term 2 Maori Whānau Hui Performance and kai to celebrate the kapa haka and their progress /commitment June Staff Consultation (Discuss midpoint progress and achievement data for all ethnic groups, strategies and approaches which worked well to motivate students and accelerate student achievement.
+Targets and suggestions for remainder of 2024) July Term 2 Context Sharing Evening Celebrate student progress and outcomes.
 School is open until 6.30pm for parents to visit and for students to share their learning with their parents.
 Late Term 2 Parent interviews / Student Learning Conferences Discuss baseline data and learning goals for all students.
-Students share their goals and next steps with parents Term 3 26 / 27 July Kaipātiki Kāhui Ako Matariki Festival - held at Glenfield Primary in Term 3 Term 3 28 July Context Sharing Evening Celebrate student progress and outcomes.
+Students share their goals and next steps with parents Term 3 26 / 27 July Kaipātiki Kāhui Ako Matariki Festival - held at Glenfield College in Term 3 Term 3 28 July Context Sharing Evening Celebrate student progress and outcomes.
 School is open until 6.30pm for parents to visit and for students to share their learning with their parents.
 Late Term 3 Staff Consultation (Discuss final progress and achievement data for all ethnic groups, Strategies and approaches which worked well to motivate students and accelerate student progress and achievement.
-Targets and suggestions for 2024) November 2023 BoT Consultation (Discuss final progress and achievement data for all ethnic groups, strategies and approaches which worked well to motivate students and accelerate student progress and achievement.
-Share feedback from the Māori/Pacific Island consultation evening and targets/goals for 2024) December 2023 January 2024 Parent Forums, fortnightly newsletters, school website, survey monkey, school app, and email are also used to consult with our GIS community.
+Targets and suggestions for 2025) November BoT Consultation (Discuss final progress and achievement data for all ethnic groups, strategies and approaches which worked well to motivate students and accelerate student progress and achievement.
+Share feedback from the Māori/Pacific Island consultation evening and targets/goals for 2025) December 2024 February 2025 Parent Forums, fortnightly newsletters, school website, HERO, and email are also used to consult with our GIS community.

-Strategies GIS is using to achieve the National Education and Learning Priorities 2023
+Strategies GIS is using to achieve the National Education and Learning Priorities 2024